patrickascher/gofer/docs/quickstart/index.md

 # Getting started

-The easiest way to create a simple web app, is to use the `gofer-skeleton` app.
+The easiest way to create a simple web app, is to use the [gofer-skeleton](https://github.com/patrickascher/gofer-skeleton) app.
-The skeleton app should give you an idea how to create a web apps with `gofer`.
+The skeleton app should give you an idea how to create a web app with the `gofer` framework.

 ## Install for development

-gofer-skeleton offers two ways to install a dev env on your system.
+gofer-skeleton offers two ways to install a dev env.
 Both ways offer a backend and frontend hot reload.
 For performance reasons I would suggest the local env.